VelizarMihaylov/koa-typeorm/README.md

 ### Local development with docker

 If you have docker installed the project provides a dockerised postgres db instance against which you can run the server in dev mode.
-To build and start the instance in the rood folder run:
+To build and start the instance in the root folder run:

 ```bash
 make up